Maiko Snow Resort

 Pros

-- Maiko is easily accessible from the Tokyo metropolitan area.
+- Maiko is easily accessible from the Tokyo metropolitan area by train and then bus.

 - Maiko is very child friendly, although if you want child care, the staff might not speak English, and lessons are only offered in a private format (ie more expensive if only one pupil).